flutter/plugins/packages/connectivity/README.md

 var wifiName = await (Connectivity().getWifiName());wifi network
 ```

-### Known Issues
+### iOS 12

+To use `.getWifiBSSID()` and `.getWifiName()` on iOS >= 12, the `Access WiFi information capability` in XCode must be enabled.
+Otherwise, both method will return null.

-#### iOS 13
+### iOS 13

 The methods `.getWifiBSSID()` and `.getWifiName()` utilize the [CNCopyCurrentNetworkInfo](https://developer.apple.com/documentation/systemconfiguration/1614126-cncopycurrentnetworkinfo) function on iOS.

-As of iOS 13, Apple announced that these APIs will no longer return valid information by default and will instead return the following:
+As of iOS 13, Apple announced that these APIs will no longer return valid information.
+An App linked against iOS 12 or earlier receives pseudo-values such as:

-> SSID: "Wi-Fi" or "WLAN" ("WLAN" will be returned for the China SKU)
+ * SSID: "Wi-Fi" or "WLAN" ("WLAN" will be returned for the China SKU).

-> BSSID: "00:00:00:00:00:00"
+ * BSSID: "00:00:00:00:00:00"

-You can follow issue [#37804](https://github.com/flutter/flutter/issues/37804) for the changes required to return valid SSID and BSSID values with iOS 13.
+An App linked against iOS 13 or later receives null.

+The [CNCopyCurrentNetworkInfo] will work for Apps that:

+  * The app uses Core Location, and has the user’s authorization to use location information.

+  * The app uses the NEHotspotConfiguration API to configure the current Wi-Fi network.

+  * The app has active VPN configurations installed.

+If your app falls into the last two categories, it will work as it is.
+If your app doesn't fall into the last two categories,
+and you still need to access the wifi information, you should request user's authorization to use location information.

 ## Getting Started